Meso-scale size effects of material heterogeneities on crack propagation in brittle solids: Perspectives from phase-field simulations: Introduction to our crack tip tracking algorithm

 \section{Introduction to our crack tip tracking algorithm}

 We identify the boundary of a crack using a user-defined phase field value $\phi_\text{c}$.
-We pick $\phi_\text{c} = 0.85$ in this work.
+In this work, we pick $\phi_\text{c} = 0.85$.
 This algorithm finds what can be considered the tip of the boundary (i.e., the crack tip) in four steps (see Fig. \ref{cracktipidentify}): starting from the phase field and mesh data at a particular time step, it first reconstructs the iso-curve, isolates points near the tip, resamples these points, then computes the tip by looking for symmetries in the curvature.
-The algorithm is efficient and parallelizable, as multiple times teps can be analyzed simultaneously.
+The algorithm is efficient and parallelizable, as multiple times teps can be analyzed at once.

 The algorithm first constructs the iso-curve from the phase field and mesh data of a given time step.
-Here, the iso-curve is represented by a list of ordered pairs, $[(x_1,y_1), (x_2, y_2), ..., (x_n,y_n) ]$, where each ordered pair represents a point in which the isocurve intersects with an element edge.
+Here, the iso-curve is represented by a list of ordered pairs, $[(x_1,y_1), (x_2, y_2), ... , (x_n,y_n) ]$, where each ordered pair represents a point in which the isocurve intersects with an element edge.
 The algorithm computes this list by looping through all elements and stopping when encountering an element (denoted as $\#n$) whose nodal phase field values $\phi_{n1}, \phi_{n2}, \phi_{n3}$ satisfy $\phi_{ni} < \phi_\text{c} < \phi_{nj}$ for at least one edge of that element.
 Then, starting from the edge $(n_i, n_j)$, it uses knowledge of mesh connectivity to look for the next edge where $\phi_{ni} < \phi_\text{c} < \phi_{nj}$.
 It stores the $(x, y)$ location of where $\phi = \phi_\text{c}$ on an edge $(n_i, n_j)$ as the next element in the list $[(x_1,y_1), (x_2, y_2), ... , (x_n,y_n) ]$.
 The algorithm terminates when no more adjacent edges $\phi_{ni} < \phi_\text{c} < \phi_{nj}$ can be found.
 It then travels in reverse to sample the rest of the iso-curve.